prashantgautam4213/Track-Master/README.md

 - **`src/context`**: Holds React context providers, such as the `AuthContext` for managing user sessions.
 - **`src/ai`**: Contains the Genkit flows and prompts that power the application's AI features.
 - **`public`**: For static assets like images.

+## 🚀 Deploying to Vercel

+This Next.js application is ready to be deployed on [Vercel](https://vercel.com/).

+1.  **Push to Git**: Make sure your code is pushed to a Git repository (e.g., GitHub, GitLab).
+2.  **Import Project**: In your Vercel dashboard, import the project from your Git repository.
+3.  **Configure Environment Variables**: In the Vercel project settings, navigate to the "Environment Variables" section and add the following:
+    - `GEMINI_API_KEY`
+    - `NEXT_PUBLIC_SUPABASE_URL`
+    - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+4.  **Deploy**: Vercel will automatically detect that this is a Next.js project and deploy it.
+After the build is complete, your site will be live!